logzio/logz-docs/_source/logzio_collections/_prometheus-sources/otel-metrics-k8s-helm.md

 <!-- info-box-start:info -->
 This chart is a fork of the [opentelemtry-collector](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-collector) Helm chart.
-It is also dependent on the [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics/tree/master/charts/kube-state-metrics) and [prometheus-node-exporter](https://github.com/helm/charts/tree/master/stable/prometheus-node-exporter) charts, which are installed by default.
+It is also dependent on the [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics/tree/master/charts/kube-state-metrics), [prometheus-node-exporter](https://github.com/helm/charts/tree/master/stable/prometheus-node-exporter) and [prometheus-pushgateway](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus-pushgateway)charts, which are installed by default.
-To disable the dependency during installation, set `kubeStateMetrics.enabled` and `nodeExporter` to `false`.
+To disable the dependency during installation, set `kubeStateMetrics.enabled`, `nodeExporter.enabled` or `pushGateway.enabled` to `false`.
 {:.info-box.note}
 <!-- info-box-end -->